moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/storm-program/_index.md

 Identified risks are formally tracked via an internal risk register.
 Given the nature of the sensitivity of this information in aggregate, the risk register is [not made public]({{< ref "confidentiality-levels#not-public" >}}), and is not distributed externally.
 However, a publicly viewable GitLab Risk Register Template is available [here](https://docs.google.com/spreadsheets/d/1Lvn-ZjPNcZ-QMh-pkC6HqjwR-acUf70V9w2pquhRmH0/edit?usp=sharing) for those interested in getting some more insight into the type of information tracked in GitLab's risk register.
 StORM-related risk activities are centralized [within GitLab](https://gitlab.com/gitlab-com/gl-security/security-assurance/security-risk-team/storm-risk-register/-/issues/?sort=weight_desc&state=opened&first_page_size=100) (internal only).

 We report on our top 5 risks on a quarterly basis (the Security Risk Quarterly or "SRQ") in alignment with our values.
-To learn more about the SRQ, please see our unfiltered video linked [here](https://www.youtube.com/watch?v=sHZr-5SR7yg).
+To learn more about the SRQ, please see our YouTube unfiltered video linked [here](https://www.youtube.com/watch?v=sHZr-5SR7yg).
 The template we've used can be found [here](https://docs.google.com/presentation/d/1uwz8sKnf9sWY9Of_GKPtIU2dDa3i6k6xekZENPW41NY/edit?usp=drive_link) for reference.
-Additionally, we perform an annual exercise to refresh our listing of Top 5 risks.
+Additionally, we perform an annual exercise to refresh our Risk Appetite and our Top 5 risks.

 ### Top 5 Risks

-The Security Division's "Top 5 Risks" are established during annual risk assessment (ARA) activities and are reported upon quarterly as resources allow via the SRQ.
+The Security Division's "Top 5 Risks" are established annually and are reported upon quarterly as resources allow via the SRQ.
 Security Leadership leverages these Top 5 Risks when conducting short and long-term strategic planning activities.
 We intend to support remediation through assisting with treatment activities and performing design and operating effectives assurance testing on key remediation activities.

 #### Long-Term Risk Treatment Planning